 - Add the sauce ingredients to a medium bowl and whisk together.

-- Add 1 tablespoon of olive oil and the ground chicken to a large skillet.
+- Add 1 tablespoon of the olive oil and the ground chicken to a large skillet over medium-high heat.
 Cook the chicken, breaking it up with your spoon as you go along, until it's no longer pink and fully cooked through (about 6-8 minutes), stirring occasionally.
 Transfer the chicken to a plate or bowl.

 - Add the rest of the oil to the skillet, followed by the onion.
 Cook it for about a minute.